-Figure 28 Some foot and cycle ways are discontinuous and would benefit from upgrading.
+Some foot and cycle ways are discontinuous and would benefit from upgrading.
 Example: Mill Road

-- 7.1 New development should maintain and enhance the distinctive footpath network within the village (see also section 8). - 7.2 New development should be well connected to Over's existing network of public footpaths and cycle paths and seek opportunities to provide additional public pedestrian and cycle routes that are separate from streets and roads. - 7.3 Opportunities should be sought to provide the following connections through new development, outside of the developments themselves where the community has identified their preferred locations (as shown on figure 29). - New foot and cycle routes to the guided busway cycle route, particularly along Longstanton Road. - A new bridleway to Willingham, either along Willingham Road or past the Over Sewage Works. - New footpath connections around the Community Centre recreation ground and to the east of the existing built up area (see also section 8 regarding potential extensions of the 'Green Network'). - Upgrade an existing footpath to a bridleway connecting Over to Swavesey.
+7.1 New development should maintain and enhance the distinctive footpath network within the village (see also section 8).

+7.2 New development should be well connected to Over's existing network of public footpaths and cycle paths and seek opportunities to provide additional public pedestrian and cycle routes that are separate from streets and roads.

+7.3 Opportunities should be sought to provide the following connections through new development, outside of the developments themselves where the community has identified their preferred locations (as shown on figure 29).

+• New routes for pedestrians, cyclists and equestrians to the guided busway cycle route, particularly along Longstanton Road. • A new bridleway to Willingham, either along Willingham Road or past the Over Sewage Works.

+• There is a particular aspiration for a new cycleway along the Willingham Road. • New footpath connections around the Community Centre recreation ground and to the east of the existing built up area (see also section 8 regarding potential extensions of the 'Green Network').

+• Upgrade an existing footpath to a bridleway connecting Over to Swavesey.
 This could follow the River Great Ouse bank from Swavesey and connect into Over along the Swavesey Drain or Chain Road.
-Alternatively it could follow the path from New Road by the historic orchard to the south of Over towards Swavesey. - Safe footpaths at Church End, around the eastern edge of Over on Mill Lane, and along Longstanton Road between Mustill's Lane and the business park.
+Alternatively it could follow the path from New Road by the historic orchard to the south of Over towards Swavesey.

+· Safe footpaths at Church End, around the eastern edge of Over on Mill Lane, and along Longstanton Road between Mustill's Lane and the business park.